mirzaghaderi/rtpcr/README.md

 ### Amplification Efficiency

 The `efficiency` function calculates the amplification efficiency (E), slope, and $R^2$ statistics for genes.
-It takes a data frame where the first column contains the dilution ratios followed by the Ct value columns of genes.
+It takes a data frame where the first column contains the dilution ratios followed by the $C_t$ value columns of genes.

 ```{r eval= T}
 # Applying the efficiency function